 Lack of Fluoride

-Many fluoride toothpastes is approved by ADA.
+Many fluoride toothpastes are approved by ADA.
 Although fluoride is found in water as well as in the air.

 It provides extra protection to your teeth against tooth decay.

-Thus, using baking soda alone in your toothpaste might not be as effective in preventing tooth cavities as the ones that contain fluoride.
+Thus, using baking soda alone in your toothpaste might not be as effective in preventing tooth cavities like the ones that contain fluoride.

-This is because fluoride helps to stop bacteria from developing and multiply in your mouth.
+This is because fluoride helps to stop bacteria from developing and multiplying in your mouth.

 Thus preventing cavities and gum diseases.